grpc/grpc-docker-library/README.md

 # IMPORTANT: This repository contains gRPC docker images that are no longer maintained and most of them are out of date (and potentially broken).

 *We are working on providing an improved installation story and a better automated mechanism for updating the docker images in this repository.
-Until than happens, please refrain from using the docker images defined in this repository.*
+Until than happens, please refrain from using the docker images defined here.*

 # About this repo